msu-cmse-courses/cmse495-SS24/0206-Proposal_Presentation_Slide_Review.md

 ## Agenda (80 Minutes)

+- (5 minutes) Shout Outs
-- (20 minutes) Project Similarities
+- (55 minutes) Project Similarities
-- (60 minutes) Starting Speaking-Up
+- (20 minutes) Group Work

+# Shout Outs

+Do we have any shout outs for this week?
+How are things going?

 # Next Week!
 Proposal Presentations